SolarWolf-Code/MTG-DecK-Price-Checker/README.md

 ## Script Setup
-To use, setup a cronjob on your server to start ping_bulk_data.py This will provide you with the most up-to-date bulk data provided by Scryfall API [Scryfall API](https://scryfall.com/docs/api/bulk-data).
+To use, setup a cronjob on your server to start ping_bulk_data.py This will provide you with the most up-to-date bulk data provided by [Scryfall API](https://scryfall.com/docs/api/bulk-data).

 Next, anytime you wish to check a deck/collections run this command:
 ```